 Discount rate.
-The discount rate used to measure the total pension liability were 7.25% and 7.50% for the years ended June 30, 2017 and 2016, respectively.
+The discount rate used to measure the total pension liability was 7.25% for the June 30, 2019 and 2018 measurement dates.
 The projection of cash flows used to determine the discount rates assumed that contributions from participating employers and active members are made at the actuarially determined contribution rates.
 For this purpose, only employer and member contributions that are intended to fund benefits of current members and their beneficiaries are included.
 Projected employer contributions that are intended to fund the service cost of future members and their beneficiaries, as well as projected contributions from future members, are not included.
 Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefits payments of current members.
-Therefore, the long-term expected rate of return on Plan investments, of 7.25% and 7.50% were applied to all periods of projected benefit payments to determine the total pension liability as of June 30, 2017 and 2016, respectively.
+Therefore, for the June 30, 2019 and 2018 measurement dates, the long-term expected rate of return on pension plan investments of 7.25% was applied to all periods of projected benefit payments to determine the total pension liabilities.